Angel Windows Trail

 Falls.
 Many use half of this loop to connect to Swift

 Camp Creek Trail #219.
 A large portion of this trail actually has been paved.
-Don’t let that stiop you from enjoying
+Don’t let that stop you from enjoying

 the beauty.
 The best time to go is in the late spring and enjoy the Rhododendron in full bloom.